 You elect a beneficiary by completing a Beneficiary Form.
-If you name more than one beneficiary, you may specify different amounts to be paid to each.
+If you name more than one beneficiary, you may specify different amounts to be paid to each, but the total payable may not exceed \$5,000.
 If you do not specify different amounts, your beneficiaries will receive equal shares.
+Spousal beneficiary designation is nullified in the event of a divorce.
+If you and your spouse divorce, and you named your spouse as your beneficiary, you may still designate your ex-spouse as your beneficiary, but only by completing a new beneficiary form and designating your ex-spouse as your beneficiary.

-You can change your beneficiary at any time by completing a Beneficiary Form and filing it with the Fund office.
+You can change your beneficiary at any time by completing a Beneficiary Designation Form and filing it with the Fund office.